Wijnand Duyvendak: Biography

 He has researched the power of those committees, commissions and councils which were not, in his view, under sufficient parliamentary scrutiny.
 He chaired the GreenLeft's campaign committee.

 In 2008, Duyvendak published his book Klimaatactivist in de politiek (A climate activist in politics).
 In this book, he described his run-ins with the law, including his 1984 jailing.
 He also mentioned how, in 1985, he admitted having stolen documents on nuclear power plants during a burglary on the Dutch ministry of economic affairs.
 Previously, Duyvendak always denied such involvement.
 The fall-out was severe, prompting calls for his resignation, especially after media reported that the burglary had led to threats of violence against civil servants.

 On 13 August 2008 NRC Handelsblad published an open letter by George Verberg, previous director-general of the ministry of economic affairs and responsible for the area of nuclear power.
 He accused Duyvendak of inciting people to terrorize his family in the eighties and claimed to have received burning rags through the letterbox and threatening phone calls in the middle of the night.
 As editor of Bluf!
 Duyvendak had published home addresses and holiday information of six senior civil servants including Verberg.
 Bluf!, under the heading DIY burglary, called its readers to look up these "troublemakers".
 Duyvendak has always claimed no knowledge of attempted arson on Verbergs home and to strongly disapprove of it.
 After this publication, his position became untenable.
 Duyvendak subsequently announced his resignation from the House of Representatives on 14 August 2008.
 His resignation became effective on 2 September 2008.
 His seat was taken up by the next eligible GreenLeft candidate on the list of candidates, Jolande Sap.

+As of 2024, he worked as a project director for MilieuDefensie.
+Another book by Duyvendak was released that same year called Recept voor maatschappelijke verandering (Recipe for societal change) about how to achieve goals through activism.